Iran–Iraq War: Foreign support to Iraq and Iran

-The focus of Iranian pressure at this moment is Iraq.
-There are few governments in the world less deserving of our support and less capable of using it.
-Had Iraq won the war, the fear in the Gulf and the threat to our interest would be scarcely less than it is today.
-Still, given the importance of the balance of power in the area, it is in our interests to promote a ceasefire in that conflict; though not at a cost that will preclude an eventual rapprochement with Iran either if a more moderate regime replaces Khomeini's or if the present rulers wake up to geopolitical reality that the historic threat to Iran's independence has always come from the country with which it shares a border of 1500 mi: the Soviet Union.
-A rapprochement with Iran, of course, must await at a minimum Iran's abandonment of hegemonic aspirations in the Gulf.

-Richard Murphy, Assistant Secretary of State during the war, testified to Congress in 1984 that the Reagan administration believed a victory for either Iran or Iraq was "neither militarily feasible nor strategically desirable".
+U.S. official Richard Murphy testified to Congress in 1984 that the Reagan administration believed a victory for either Iran or Iraq was "neither militarily feasible nor strategically desirable".

 Support to Iraq was given via technological aid, intelligence, the sale of dual-use chemical and biological warfare related technology and military equipment, and satellite intelligence.
 While there was direct combat between Iran and the United States, it is not universally agreed that the fighting between the United States and Iran was specifically to benefit Iraq, or for separate issues between the U.S. and Iran.
 American official ambiguity towards which side to support was summed up by Henry Kissinger when he remarked, "It's a pity they can't both lose."

 More than 30 countries provided support to Iraq, Iran, or both; most of the aid went to Iraq.
 Iran had a complex clandestine procurement network to obtain munitions and critical materials.
 Iraq had an even larger clandestine purchasing network, involving 10–12 allied countries, to maintain ambiguity over their arms purchases and to circumvent "official restrictions".
 Arab mercenaries and volunteers from Egypt and Jordan formed the Yarmouk Brigade and participated in the war alongside Iraqis.